System Design Space

 medium

-Accessibility, forms, and i18n are often treated as polish on top of an architecture that is already done.
-In practice, they are what quickly reveal whether the interface can survive keyboard navigation, long translations, async validation, autosave, and understandable errors without collapsing structurally.
+Accessibility, forms, and internationalization are often treated as polish on top of an architecture that is already done.
+In practice, they quickly reveal whether the interface can survive keyboard navigation, long translations, async form validation, autosave, and understandable errors without collapsing structurally.

-The chapter is useful because it pulls UX constraints back into architecture discussions.
-When they are handled late, teams get fragile modals, unmanageable form flows, duplicated validation logic, and localization that unexpectedly breaks layouts and public component contracts.
+The chapter is useful because it pulls user-experience constraints back into architecture discussions.
+When they are handled late, teams get fragile dialogs, unmanageable form flows, duplicated validation logic, and localization that unexpectedly breaks layouts and public component contracts.

-For product frontend work, this matters because it shows that accessibility and internationalization do not slow architecture down; they make it more honest by forcing interfaces to be designed for real users and long-term product evolution.
+For product frontend work, this matters because accessibility and internationalization do not slow architecture down; they make it more honest by forcing interfaces to be designed for real users and long-term product evolution.

 Practical value of this chapter